NkBachor/NkBachor/README.md

 - 👋 Hi, I’m Cynthia
-- 👀 I’m interested in Artificial Intelligience and Cloud engineering
+- 👀 I’m interested in Data-driven product development
-- 📚 I’m currently doing a Masters Degree in AI and its Applications  ...
+- 📚 I have a Masters Degree in AI and its Applications
-- 💞️ I’m looking to collaborate on AI/ML projects
-- 🧑‍💼 Product Manager, Technical Support, Pre Sales Engineer
+- 🧑‍💼 Product Manager
 - 🎯 The long-term goal is to be an all round Technical Product Manager
 - 📫 you can reach me at cynthiabachor@gmail.com